Thinking of chucking your generator in the shed and calling it a day? Not so fast!

 Generators get hot.
 Very hot.

-Now imagine that inside a wooden shed with a few petrol cans lying around.
+Now imagine that inside a wooden shed with a few petrol cans lying around—while a petrol generator is running.

 That's not just a bad idea—it's a disaster waiting to happen.